The Forgotten Right to Be Secure

 Hastings Law Journal, Forthcoming

-This Article introduces an alternative approach: locating rights to be “protected” and “free from fear” in the “to be secure” text of the Fourth Amendment.
-Courts and most commentators interpret the Amendment to merely safeguard a right to be “spared” unreasonable searches and seizures.
-A study of the “to be secure” text, however, suggests that the Amendment can be read more broadly: to guarantee a right to be “protected” (and possibly a right to be “free from fear”).
-Support for these broad readings of “to be secure” lies in the original meaning of “secure,” the Amendment’s structure, and founding-era discourse regarding searches and seizures (which regularly emphasized the harms attributable to the potentiality of unreasonable searches and seizures).
-The individual rights to be “protected” and “free from fear” can be adequately safeguarded by a judicially-created rule against government adoption of a method that constitutes an unregulated and unreasonable search or seizure.
+This Article introduces an alternative method to control the costs of regulatory delay: locating rights to be “protected” and “free from fear” in the “to be secure” text of the Fourth Amendment.
+Courts and most commentators interpret the Fourth Amendment to safeguard a mere right to be “spared” unreasonable searches and seizures.
+A study of the “to be secure” text, however, suggests that the Amendment can be read more broadly: to guarantee a right to be “protected” against unreasonable searches and seizures, and possibly a right to be “free from fear” against such government action.
+Support for these broad readings of “to be secure” is found in the original meaning of “secure,” the Amendment’s structure, and founding-era discourse regarding searches and seizures.
+The rights to be “protected” and “free from fear” can be adequately safeguarded by a judicially-created rule against government "adoption" of a method that constitutes an unregulated and unreasonable search or seizure.
 The upshot of this Fourth Amendment rule against “adoption” is earlier standing to challenge the constitutionality of concealed investigative techniques.
-Earlier access to courts invites earlier judicial regulation, which, in turn, provides an important check on the rising costs of regulatory delay.
+Earlier access to courts invites earlier judicial regulation which, in turn, helps curb the rising costs of regulatory delay.

 Number of Pages in PDF File: 48